jargonized/ChampSim/README.md

 ChampSim uses [vcpkg](https://vcpkg.io) to manage its dependencies.
 In this repository, vcpkg is included as a submodule.

-Enter sudo ($ sudo -i) mode before initiating the installation. vcpkg assumes that a C compiler is already installed in the machine.
-Running the below cmds will ensure smooth installation of ChampSim dependencies.
+Enter sudo (sudo -i) mode before initiating the installation. vcpkg assumes that a C compiler is already installed in the machine.
+Running the below will ensure smooth installation of ChampSim dependencies.

 ```
 apt update